 Where is Gethsemane Today?

-Though the exact location cannot be determined with certainty, most churches accepted an olive grove at the foot of Mount of Olives by Kidron Valley in Jerusalem.
+Though the exact location cannot be determined, most churches accepted an olive grove at the foot of Mount of Olives by Kidron Valley in Jerusalem.

 Directions and Parking

 Finding parking in this area is a challenging task.
 And I usually combine a visit to Mount of Olives with at least one place in the Old City.
 I exit the Old City from Dung Gate and follow HaOphel Street.
-Then I take HaMishol HaAharon Street, and after passing Tomb of Absalom, you will see the Church of All Nations.
-Garden of Gethsemane is located on the premises of the Church of All Nations.
+Then I take HaMishol HaAharon Street, and after passing the Tomb of Absalom, you will see the Church of All Nations.
+The Garden of Gethsemane is located on the Church of All Nations premises.

 For detailed directions, check my guide to the Old City Of Jerusalem.

-Garden of Gethsemane is located on the premises of the Church of All Nations.
+The Garden of Gethsemane is located on the Church of All Nations premises.
 Thus I will list the opening hours of the Church of All Nations.